ColinNeagle/HW/Readme.md

 ## Results ##
-The rsults of EDJ's initiative have been mixed.
+The results of EDJ's initiative have been mixed.
 They have increaseed market share, they have also increased the number of Financial Advisors from 17,000 to 19,000, and reduced their FA's attrition rate from 9.6% to 7.6%.
 They still have a lot of ground to make up with younger investors, particularly the segement with bachelor and masters degrees, who are spuring the traditional FA model altogether and useing e trade platforms exclusively.

 ## Recomendatons ##